teddybear082/CrueltySquadVR-Modloader/README.md

 Check out the wiki page for more FAQs and stuff: https://github.com/teddybear082/CrueltySquadVR-Modloader/wiki

-**HOW TO UPDATE IF ALREADY INSTALLED VR MOD:** Since the base game updated this past week (week of July 1, 2023), safest way to "update" is to uninstall the game from steam, delete any files in your install directory in Steam left over from the previous mod install, reinstall the game from Steam, and then reinstall the modloader following the instructions below for a new install.
+**HOW TO UPDATE IF ALREADY INSTALLED VR MOD:** Since the base game updated the week of July 1, 2023, if you are still on v 1.1 of the mod, the safest way to "update" is to uninstall the game from steam, delete any files in your install directory in Steam left over from the previous mod install, reinstall the game from Steam, and then reinstall the modloader following the instructions below for a new install.

+If you are already on v.
+1.2 of the mod, you can update just by deleting your old cs-vr-mod-vr-files folder from your mods folder and replacing it with the new one in the 1.3 release.

 **EPILEPSY / SEIZURE WARNING:** Textures move very quickly in VR, psychos cause a visual effect that may be disturbing, and there are flashing images.
 Therefore if you have Epilepsy you probably should not play this VR mod.

 ## Install the loader

-1. ~~Download the v1.2-release-crueltysquad-vrmod release in this repo.
-Link here: https://github.com/teddybear082/CrueltySquadVR-Modloader/releases/download/v.1.2-release-crueltysquad-vr-mod/crus-vr-modloader.zip (folder will be called "crus-vr-modloader.zip")
+1. ~~Download the v1.3-release-crueltysquad-vrmod release in this repo.
+Link here: https://github.com/teddybear082/CrueltySquadVR-Modloader/releases/download/v.1.3-release-crueltysquad-vr-mod/crus-vr-modloader.zip

 This build currently uses a modification of crustyrashky and disco0's newer install script method that was developed for the flatscreen game.
 Unzip the release and copy the folder this README is in to your game folder, it should look something like this:
 ```